hpi-swa-lab/qinoq/.github/pull_request_template.md

   - [ ] the newly created morph is also added to the timeline as an own layer
 - [ ] it is possible to add a new morph to the interactive by grab-and-drop
   - [ ] when a morph is grabed onto the interactive while the global timeline is active, an error message appears and the morph returns to its original position
+- [ ] it is still possible to draw morphs in the world
 - [ ] it is possible to remove a morph using the layer info context menu
 - [ ] it is possible to rename a morph
   - [ ] using the halo
   - [ ] using the context menu on the layer info (both these options affect labels and tooltips)
-- [ ] it is still possible to draw morphs in the world
-- [ ] Context menu of OverviewLayers holds a Cut Morph Option and a Copy Morph Option
+- [ ] context menu of OverviewLayers holds a Cut Morph Option and a Copy Morph Option
-  - [ ] clicking it will remove the layer and the morph immediately
+  - [ ] clicking cut morph will remove the layer and the morph immediately
   - [ ] in another sequenceview as well as on a layer-info, paste morph can be clicked in a context menu
   - [ ] the morph, its layers and keyframes appear
     - [ ] the interactive can still be scrolled and a keyframe in the pasted morph can be moved